Lac Saint-Jean

 Lac Saint-Jean (/fr/, /fr-CA/) is a large, relatively shallow lake in south-central Quebec, Canada, in the Laurentian Highlands.
 It is situated 206 km north of the Saint Lawrence River, into which it drains via the Saguenay River.
 It covers an area of 1053 km2, and is 63.1 m at its deepest point.
 Its name in the Innu language is Piekuakamu.
-Lac Saint-Jean has been also been mapped and known as Lake St. John.
+Lac Saint-Jean has been mapped and known in English as Lake St. John although in recent years English speakers have tended to use its French name.